brightmarch/testing-bundle/README.md

 You can access the Doctrine EntityManager with the `getEntityManager()` method.
 The method takes no arguments and returns a `Doctrine\ORM\EntityManager` object.
 Sorry, no Propel access at this time.

 ### Fixtures
-Assuming you are using the [Doctrine Fixtures Bundle][doctrine-fixtures-bundle] and your fixtures are installed in `ExampleBundle/DataFixtures/ORM`, you can call the protected method `installDataFixtures()` to install the data fixtures in your database.
-This method takes a single required parameter: `$fixtureDirectory`.
-This should be an absolute path to where your fixtures are stored in your bundle.
+Assuming you are using the [Doctrine Fixtures Bundle][doctrine-fixtures-bundle], you can call the protected method `installDataFixtures()` to install the data fixtures in your database.
+This method takes a single required parameter: `$fixtureDirectory` and two optional parameters: `$em` and `$append`.
+The `$fixtureDirectory` should be an absolute path to where your fixtures are stored in your bundle.

+The `$em` parameter allows you to specify separate entity managers.
+If your application relies on two entity managers, you can manage their fixtures differently.
+For example, if you are working with a legacy system that doesn't work well with deleting data, you can set `$append` to `true` which will prevent the data from being purged.

+If you only have a single entity manager, you can leave the `$em` value empty and the bundle will work fine with the default entity manager.

-If you have named your fixtures, you can access them with the `getFixture()` method.
-This method takes a single required parameter: `$name`.
+If you have named your fixtures via `addReference()`, you can access them with the `getFixture()` method.
+This method takes a single required parameter: `$name` and an optional parameter `$em`.

-Because `installDataFixtures()` will clear out your database before installing the new fixtures, it makes good sense to put it in a `setUp()` call to ensure each test gets a clean set of fixtures.
+Because `installDataFixtures()` will clear out your database by default before installing the new fixtures, it makes good sense to put it in a `setUp()` call to ensure each test gets a clean set of fixtures.
 While this will make your tests slower, it will also make them more accurate.

 ### URL
 If you need to generate a URL from a route (a good practice as it allows your URLs to change and your routes to remain constant), you can do so with the `getUrl()` method.
 It takes three parameters: